pachyderm/pachyderm/examples/opencv_dominant_color/README.md

 Now that we've got some data in our `repo` it's time to do something with it.
 Pipelines are the core primitive for Pachyderm's processing system (pps) and they're specified with a JSON encoding.
-We're going to create a pipeline that simply scrapes each of the web pages in “urls.”
+We're going to create a pipeline that does dominant color detection on a set of input images.

 ```
 +---------------------------+     +------------------------------+